e3modelling/OPEN-PROM/Tutorials/README.md

 - ***04_Running OPEN‐PROM:***

-    Brief description on to execute the OPEN-PROM, as well as the order of script execution.
+    Brief description on how to execute the OPEN-PROM, as well as the order of script execution.

 - ***05_GAMS error codes:***